-Clients are desperate for you to listen to them, and listening to them can be very rewarding for you.
+Clients are desperate for you to listen to them, which can be very rewarding.

 - Get to know your client by listening carefully to their legal goals and personal philosophies.

 - When your client is speaking, don’t interrupt.
-Even if you feel you already have a solution, update, wait until your client has finished before you speak.
+Even if you already have a solution, update and wait until your client has finished before you speak.

 - Avoid rehearsing answers while your client is talking.

 - Consider the emotions behind your client’s comments.
-What is really driving this conversation?
+What is driving this conversation?

 - Be supportive and smart.
-Your client knows you are intelligent; don’t attempt to demonstrate your intellect by answering questions before they’ve finished.
+Your client knows you are intelligent; don’t attempt to demonstrate your intellect by answering questions before they finish.

 - Get comfortable with listening.
 Good listening skills include listening in silence.

-- Utilize the cycle of communication; listen carefully to your client, repeat back what you’ve heard them say, and then respond.
+- Utilize the communication cycle; listen carefully to your client, repeat what you’ve heard them say, and then respond.
 Knowing that you’ve heard them and taken the time to understand them validates the client.

 What Your Client Will Say

-“Just coming here and have someone listen to you, treat you with respect, be on your side … that’s marvelous.”
+“Just coming here and having someone listen to you, treat you with respect, be on your side … that’s marvelous.”

 Make Your Language Accessible

-It’s not about dumbing down, it’s about teaching your client and meeting them where they stand.
-Making your language accessible to your client means understanding them, and understanding that this kind of communication is a learning process for both of you.
-When talking to your clients, think about;
+It’s not about dumbing down; it’s about teaching your client and meeting them where they stand.
+Making your language accessible to your client means understanding them and understanding that this kind of communication is a learning process for both of you.
+When talking to your clients, think about the following;

 - Consider your client’s understanding of the law and complex issues.
 What will be hard for them to understand?

 - Think about your client’s communication style and skills.
-How can you describe the situation to them in a way that they will hear you?
+How can you describe the situation to them so that they will hear you?

 - Translate legal jargon into layman’s terms that your client can comprehend.